daiquocnguyen/Graph-Transformer/README.md

 ### News

 - 17-05-2020: Update Pytorch (1.5.0) implementation.
-Before running, you should change to the `log_uniform` directory and run a `make` command to use `SampledSoftmax` (because Pytorch 1.5.0 still does not have an official sampled softmax loss function).
+You should change to the `log_uniform` directory to perform `make` to build `SampledSoftmax`, and then add the `log_uniform` directory to your PYTHONPATH.

 ### Requirements
 - Python 	3.x